Civil service of China: Mao-era cadres

-Reform
+1980s reforms

 Following the death of Mao Zedong and the rise of reformist Deng Xiaoping, efforts began to change the cadre system after the discord of the Cultural Revolution so that the CCP would be able to effectively carry out the modernization of China.
 Reforms beginning in 1984 did not decrease the approximately 8.1 million cadre positions across China, but began to decentralize their management to authorities at provincial and local levels.

 Zhao Ziyang, elected General Secretary of the Chinese Communist Party in 1987, sought to transform the cadre system into a more independent body resembling a civil service.
 The civil service not completely subservient to the CCP, and thus reform the relationship between the CCP and the state.
 In the aftermath of the 1989 Tiananmen Square protests and massacre, Zhao and his allies lost their influence among CCP elite and the civil service reform project was denounced by remaining leaders.
 Zhao's proposals were subsequently heavily modified and implemented as the "Provisional Regulations on State Civil Servants" in 1993, albeit on a much less comprehensive scale.

 Nevertheless, the Provisional Regulations established the first formal civil service in China since the founding of the People's Republic.

 Since the early 2000s, recruitment quotas for non-CCP members, gender, and ethnic group, have been institutionalized to increase representation of such groups in the civil service.

+Xi Jinping

 In 2018, the CCP's Organization Department absorbed the State Civil Servants Bureau.
 Under the general secretaryship of Xi Jinping, civil servants and their spouses are increasingly denied the right travel abroad, and some must submit their passports to the authorities while in-country.

+A key institution in the Chinese public administration are party schools, which are tasked to train senior officials and "reinforce individual commitment to the party."
+In Training the Party, political scientist Charlotte Lee finds that these schools have become partly commercialized while still retaining their core political functions.

+According to the 2020 Law on Governmental Sanctions for Public Employees, any public employee, including civil servants, that publish "articles, speeches, declarations, and statements opposing the State's guiding ideologies established in the Constitution, the leadership of the Communist Party, the socialist system, or the reform and opening up" are to be automatically dismissed from office.